About Equestrian Performance

 Also while at Brandes, she formed a friendship with Gwendolyn Meyer, who told Ann to get in touch with her if she ever needed a job.
 In 2006, Ann and Vinton went to Coral Reef Farm and began a successful ten-year run.

 At Coral Reef, there was no real program for the horses, so she and Vinton developed one, put it into place, and managed it day to day.
 Ann respected the kindness with which Meyer treated her horses, and appreciated the opportunity to work at the top level of the horse show world.
 She and Vinton were the personal trainers for Genevieve Meyer.

-Now … this equestrian pair, with their rich and varied histories, are writing a new chapter for themselves in the Pacific Northwest as they welcome clients to Equestrian Performance.
-They are proud of their facility at Shelburne Farms, and feel that they have everything they need to provide outstanding care for the horses.
+Now this equestrian pair, with their rich and varied histories, are writing a new chapter for themselves in the Pacific Northwest, as they welcome clients to Equestrian Performance.
+They feel that they have everything they need to provide outstanding care for the horses at their location in Carnation, WA.
 Ann’s goal is to work with juniors and raise the level of Zone 9 to be a real force in the horse show world.